Reading isn't natural. It needs taught.

 40% of 4th graders lacking basic reading skills is a frightening statistic for schools who base their curriculum on children reading independently by 4th grade.
 But does it mean anything for kids who aren't in school?
 And if lacking basic reading skills in 4th grade has a high correlation with low reading skills as an adult, is it because the skills weren't acquired early enough or because the environment of school was demoralizing for learning to read after that point?

 There is nothing natural about reading; it is very much a cultural construct.

-Spoken language is a cultural construct too but what part does its "unnaturalness" play in learning to speak?
-Having language available and useful is all that's necessary.
+Spoken language is a cultural construct too.
+What part does its "unnaturalness" play in learning to speak?
+Having language available and useful is all that's necessary to learn it.

 The issue with reading, though, is that there is a right way to do it within the context of the proper grammatical use of the language.

 The same is true of spoken language.
 But what barrier or stumbling block is that to picking up our native language starting as toddlers?